iamabhi222/car-rot/README.md

 ## SEO:

-All care have been taken for best practices and to improve the sites seo, below is an image of chrome lighthouse test for seo and best practices:
+All care have been taken for best practices and to improve the sites seo.

-**We got 100% seo optimisation and 93% best practices according to chrome lighthouse**

 ## Workflow: